Roconpaas

 4. Does a caching plugin improve SEO?

-5. Can caching plugins break my site?
+5. Can caching plugins break my website?

 6. Which caching plugin is best for WooCommerce?